How to Clean and Maintain Your Refrigerator

 Deep clean regularly

-Even if the inside of your fridge looks clean at a glance, I can tell you from ample personal experience that it’s amazing how much dirt and old food you miss until you do a deep clean.
+Even if the inside of your fridge looks clean at a glance, it’s amazing how much dirt and old food you miss until you do a deep clean.
 Don’t stop with the inside of the fridge, either.
 Clean the coils at least once a year to keep things running efficiently.

 Keep an optimal temperature

-Even though many modern fridges have built-in digital thermometers, I always like to keep a regular thermometer in my fridge, and another in my freezer.
+Even though many modern fridges have built-in digital thermometers, it can be smart to keep a regular thermometer in your fridge — and another in the freezer.
 Ideally, your fridge should hover around 37 degrees Fahrenheit to keep food fresh, while your freezer should sit around 0 degrees Fahrenheit.

 Make sure the fridge is well stocked